 DSI-NRF Centre of Excellence in Strong Materials

 Established in June 2004, the DSI-NRF Centre of Excellence in Strong Materials (CoE-SM) is a research network which enables researchers to collaborate across disciplines and institutions, both locally and abroad.
 The CoE-SM is funded by the Department of Science and Innovation (DSI) and the National Research Foundation (NRF).
-The CoE-SM has been undertaking research at seven South African universities and two Science Councils, and is hosted by the University of the Witwatersrand (Wits).
-These include The University of the Witwatersrand, Nelson Mandela University and Rhodes Universities, and the Universities of Johannesburg, KwaZulu-Natal, Limpopo and Stellenbosch as well as the Science Councils, Mintek and the South African Nuclear Energy Corporation (NECSA).
+The CoE-SM has been undertaking research at eight South African universities and two Science Councils, and is hosted by the University of the Witwatersrand (Wits).
+These include The University of the Witwatersrand, Nelson Mandela University and Rhodes Universities, and the Universities of Johannesburg, KwaZulu-Natal, Limpopo, Cape Town and Stellenbosch as well as the Science Councils, Mintek and the South African Nuclear Energy Corporation (NECSA).

 The CoE-SM focuses research on a wide range of strong materials, where the various institutions have specific expertise.
 Strong Materials are materials which retain their distinctive properties under extreme conditions and have established or potential commercial applications.
 They are necessary in many components and make a strong contribution to the economy of South Africa.

 This research network has allowed both researchers and students to access the necessary expertise and equipment at these participating institutions.
 For example, the researchers at Wits have collaborated with specialised experts at the Nelson Mandela University’s Centre of High Resolution Microscopy, to solve both industrially and commercially relevant problems.

 The CoE-SM works with over 50 researchers who supervise postgraduate students and postdoctoral fellows.
 These researchers are affiliated to the partner universities or Science Councils.
 Their work ranges from fundamental to applied research.
 The CoE-SM has worked closely with over 20 companies, including close collaborations with Element Six, Pilot Tools and iThembaLABS.
 The CoE-SM’s research fields are positioned within six Focus Areas.
 These are: Carbides and Cermets, Carbon Nanotubes and Strong Composites, Ceramic Materials, Diamond, Thin Hard Films and Related Materials, New Ultrahard Materials and Strong Metallic Alloys.
 In certain situations, there are some collaborations between Focus Areas.